 As mentioned earlier, insurance is a long-term contract.
 Do understand how much premium can you really afford.
 The premium would depend on various factors like policy duration, amount of insurance, type of insurance, riders, your health situation etc. Most of the insurance arrange offers four modes of premium payment i.e. on a monthly, quarterly, Half-yearly or yearly basis.
 Before zeroing in on a particular policy, do know how much is your commitment towards it as you should not be paying a hefty premium initially and then later discontinue the policy halfway due to non-affordability.
 Policies can have very high surrender charges, especially in the initial years.

 You can also add on various riders to your policy, at a cost, like accidental death benefit, critical illness etc. Understand these riders and discuss with your financial advisor whether you need these riders or not.
 Adding these riders later may not be possible.

 Married Women’s Protection Act (MWPA).
 This is often misunderstood or not known to many people.
 Do take advantage of the same and include this, if applicable.
-This needs a separate blog which I will write subsequently.
+This needs a separate blog which I have written on this topic.

 Market Linked policies

 If you do determine that you need a market-linked policy, do know that there are variants available for the same, from being income products to equity products or a combination.
 Depending on your goals and risk profile, you may choose the most appropriate one.
 Also, most policies offer free switches to move from one product to another without any exit load/tax implications.